Luos-io/Documentation/src/pages/get_started/get_started.md

 ```
 Now you are on an Ipython command line, you can run python script in it.
-The `device` object is your real device and you can interact with it for example try to execute those lines one by one :
+The `device` object is your real device and you can interact with it for example try to execute those lines one by one:

 In \[1\]: `device.blinker.time=0.25`</br>
 In \[2\]: `device.blinker.pause()`</br>